For agents already selling senior market insurance products, this article will be nothing more than a refresher for you.

 Here are the most popular ways to get Medicare Supplement leads:

-- Sell to your existing book (looking at insurance agents in different fields or financial planners/advisors)
+- Sell to your existing book of business (looking at insurance agents in different fields or financial planners/advisors)

 - Cold-calling